-They also provide online support, data tracking, google analytics integration, online payment for global shoppers.
+They also provide online support, data tracking, google analytics integration, and online payment for global shoppers.
 You can check out the global reviews and ratings on their site before you purchase.

 Their e-commerce WordPress installation is very easy.
-Don’t worry about the compatibility, it will automatically select its last updated version which is copyright Woocommerce 2021 version.
+Don’t worry about the compatibility, it will automatically select its last updated version which is the copyright Woocommerce 2021 version.
 Make sure you agree to their use and sign in with a universal account.
 Then it’ll be a one-click setup.